 Disney’s Grand Floridian goes above and beyond to provide excellent service and even kid-friendly activities.

 Movies under the stars, painting stories, decorating Minnie Mouse ears, and more.

 One day we sat around the fire on the beach and roasted marshmallows while another quiet afternoon we decorated Minnie Mouse ears with the recreation staff.

 My children made use of each pool during our stay and couldn’t pick a favorite.
-They loved sliding down the cliffs on the waterslide, having a giant Mad Hatter bucket dump on their head, and being dolphins in the large pool.
+They loved sliding down the cliffs on the enormous waterslide, having a giant Mad Hatter bucket dump on their head, and being dolphins in the large pool.